How to DIY shutters for the enhanced comfort and beauty of your home

 Step 9: Attach rails to stile boards

-Assemble the frame of the louver by attaching the top and bottom rail to the board with the hinges.
+Assemble the louver frame by attaching the top and bottom rail to the board with the hinges.
 We recommend using 1 1/4″ pocket hole screws and wood glue.
 Insert the slats, ensuring the notch for the control arm is facing the stile board with the hinges.

 Step 10: Attach second stile board